 Step Into My Time Machine And Discover A Little Marketing Psychology

 Think about that time way back in the day when you won the Cub Scout Pine Derby, or when you starred in the high school musical, or when your instructor snapped a picture of you holding your first trophy, and it made it in the local paper.

 Remember that?
 Now, tell me what you (or your mom) did with that picture.

 That’s right!
 You (or dear old mom) clipped that bad boy out and showed it to everyone who came within spitting distance for months.
 I bet it even made it on your kitchen refrigerator door, so your parents could mention it to friends and relatives (and here’s one for all you youngsters – it probably even got laminated, which is how we fossilized things back in the day for safe-keeping; of course, now everything lives, “like, forever” on the internet).

 Regardless, you and your family shared that experience with others.
 Now let’s fast-forward to today.
 How easy is it for people to share their personal triumphs and milestones online?
 Keystroke easy, that’s how.
 Which is why you want to spend most of your time on social networking sites creating and sharing accolades for your students and staff members.

 Not only is public praise a foundational practice for successful coaching and management; it’s also the key to helping your studio go viral online.
 So, now you know the secret to leveraging social media for marketing your school.
 Next week in part 2 of this article, I’ll reveal how you can use technology to help you capture those leads (because what’s the point in generating a lead if you don’t capture it?)

 (Next week: Social Media Lead Capture Methods…)

 As always, I welcome your feedback.
-If you have any questions or comments regarding using social media for your martial arts lead generation, feel free to post them below.
+If you need help with setting up your social media marketing machine, feel free to contact me.